mickenx/MiNTv4ethernet/README.md

 But if you just want to try it , put the binary in your mint folder. c:\mint\$version\ .
 You will also need a inet4 module.
 If you have a dhcp server on your network, just run dhclient en0.
 I am doing it at boot time.
+The assembler file is borrowed from the svethlana driver.
 Hapyy networking!